 As a parting gift, she often gives pieces of ginger, usually with an instruction to take them back home for cooking.
 If they follow her directions, these pieces of ginger turn into pieces of gold to their surprise.

 When the poor country folk on the slopes of Makiling needed clothing, jewelry, or utensils for important occasions, Maria would always lend them what they needed.

 She can appear however she wants.
 Sometimes she likes to test one's kindness by disguising herself as an old woman begging for food from the local villagers.

-When one is deemed honorable and kind, Maria will grant them gifts—a common concept usually found in Philippine Folklore, also linked to encounters with mystical hermits.
+When one is deemed honorable and kind, Maria will grant them gifts—a common theme in Filipino folktales, also linked to encounters with mystical hermits.